dsmiley/jeo-doc/index.rst

 jeo Documentation
 =================

 Welcome to the documentation for the jeo project.
-Below you'll find the

 .. toctree::
    :maxdepth: 1